 What’s in the files?

 Another exchange in the files is just as unsettling, though in a different way.
 The redacted contact writes: “I liked watching you zero in on your prey.
 Made me smile.”
 Chopra replies: “I not a predator.
 Just a lover.”
 This exchange matters because of what it reveals.
-Women are discussed as objects of pursuit, “picked up,” assessed, and spoken about in terms that collapse spiritual intimacy into sexual entitlement, while the word “prey” is neither challenged nor rejected.
+Women are discussed as objects of pursuit; the word “prey” is neither challenged nor rejected.
 Chopra’s response is not to object to the framing, but to soften it, replacing “predator” with “lover,” as if that distinction resolves the problem.

 Not an Isolated Case or a New Story

-This pattern has deep roots.
-Long before the current wave of reckoning, yoga communities had already confronted extensive harm caused by some of the most influential figures.
+This, let’s call it what it is, predatory pattern has deep roots.
+Yoga communities have many times been confronted with scandals and extensive harm caused by some of the most influential figures at the time.
 Bikram Choudhury, founder of Bikram Yoga, faced multiple sexual assault lawsuits and civil damages claims brought by former students, leading to the collapse of his global brand.
 Yogi Bhajan, who played a central role in popularising Kundalini Yoga in the United States, was the subject of an independent investigation which concluded that allegations of serial sexual abuse by female followers were most likely true.
-Vishnudevananda Saraswati, a key figure in the Sivananda Yoga tradition, has been accused by former students of long-term sexual and psychological abuse, raising serious questions about how large spiritual organisations respond to complaints.
+A key figure in the Sivananda Yoga tradition has been accused by former students of long-term sexual and psychological abuse, raising serious questions about how large spiritual organisations respond (or often don’t) to complaints.

 For decades, women have spoken about sexualised touch, coercive adjustments, and abuse of authority associated with K. Pattabhi Jois, the Ashtanga lineage’s most influential teacher.
 Numerous former students have described being touched without consent during adjustments and being unable to object or refuse because of Jois’s immense authority over access, certification, and legitimacy within the tradition.
 These accounts, shared publicly over many years, fundamentally challenged the idea that harm in Ashtanga was isolated or incidental.
 Recent public discussions around Taylor Hunt, an Ashtanga teacher, emerged after multiple women came forward describing sexual relationships that took place while they were his students.
 These women reported that the relationships occurred within an ongoing teacher–student context and were intertwined with access to teaching, mentorship, and professional standing.
-Several have publicly stated that they felt confused, harmed, and unable to identify the imbalance at the time, owing to the authority he held over their practice and livelihoods.
+Several have publicly stated that they felt confused and harmed.

-Similarly, scrutiny of Tara Yoga and figures connected to Gregorian Bivolaru has centred on testimonies from women who reported being sexually exploited within a hierarchical spiritual organisation.
+Scrutiny of Tara Yoga in the UK and figures connected to Gregorian Bivolaru has centred on testimonies from women who reported being sexually exploited within a hierarchical ‘spiritual’ organisation.
 Former members described being pressured into sexual acts framed as spiritually necessary or initiatory, often after being isolated, closely supervised, or told their resistance reflected psychological or spiritual blockage.
-These accounts have been documented in investigative reporting and survivor testimony, including material discussed on the Bad Guru podcast (which is quite disturbing, so perhaps skip if you feel it might be triggering).
+These accounts have been documented in investigative reporting and survivor testimony, and discussed on the Bad Guru podcast (which is quite disturbing, so perhaps skip if you feel it might be triggering).

 How Power Works in Spiritual Culture

 So did Bikram Choudhury.
 After the release of an appalling documentary that laid out the extent of the allegations against him, and after facing serious charges that ultimately led him to flee the United States, his influence did not simply disappear.
 What was most confronting, for me, was seeing how quickly normalisation returned.
 I watched in disbelief as more than twenty students enrolled in and attended his Yoga Teacher Training in Spain.
 Even after years of public testimony, legal findings in civil court, and widespread media coverage detailing harm, there was still enough loyalty, denial, or indifference for some of his authority to remain.
-This moment made something painfully clear: exposure alone does not dismantle power.
-Without collective refusal, meaningful accountability, and structural consequences, even the most well-documented abuse can be absorbed and quietly carried on as business as usual.
+This made something painfully clear: exposure alone does not dismantle power.
+Without collective refusal, meaningful accountability, and structural consequences, even the most well-documented abuse can be ignored, and business as usual can be carried out.

 In spiritual and wellness cultures, the line between insight and authority is often blurred.
 Teachers are assumed to possess moral clarity, emotional wisdom, and ethical soundness.
 Questioning them can feel like questioning the practice itself.
-Over time, this creates environments where power gathers quietly, protected by admiration and a shared desire to preserve the story of enlightenment.
+Over time, this creates environments in which power accumulates, protected by admiration and a shared desire to preserve the story of enlightenment or something.
 When figures like Chopra appear connected to known sites of exploitation, the instinct is often to separate the person from the wider system.
 But doing so misses the larger issue.
 The question is not only whether one individual crossed a legal boundary.
-It is how spiritual prestige so often functions without the clear limits, oversight, and ethical safeguards we would expect in any field that involves closeness, influence, and vulnerability.
+It is how spiritual prestige so often operates without the clear limits, oversight, and ethical safeguards we would expect in any field involving closeness, influence, and vulnerability.

 The Conditions That Allow Abuse to Persist

-What links these examples is a recurring structural arrangement in which authority is elevated, and boundaries become increasingly ambiguous.
+What links these examples is that when authority is elevated and some form of spirituality is involved, boundaries seem increasingly ambiguous.
 Within such environments, harm is rarely addressed directly when it emerges.
-Instead, the language of spirituality is often used to soften its impact, reinterpret it as personal growth, or redirect responsibility away from those holding power and back onto individuals or the community itself.
+Instead, the language of spirituality is often used to soften its impact, to reinterpret it as personal growth, or to redirect responsibility away from those in power and back onto individuals or the community itself.
 Therefore, predatory behaviour in spiritual and wellness contexts (and all others) rarely leads to meaningful consequences because of a set of overlapping conditions, including spiritual bypassing and relational dynamics at both interpersonal and collective levels.

-Selective access to the teacher is one of the key structures that makes this possible.
+Selective access to the teacher is one of the key structures that enables this.
 Certain students are invited into closer relationships through private sessions, special adjustments, mentorship, travel, or informal one-to-one contact, while others remain at a distance.
-Within this climate, patterns of grooming and exploitation are able to take hold.
-It is often the case that men in positions of authority direct their attention toward women who are already vulnerable, including those carrying histories of trauma or seeking safety, belonging, or repair.
-That closeness is rarely framed as power.
-Instead, it is experienced as recognition, validation, or being seen, and is often interpreted as evidence of dedication, trust, or spiritual maturity rather than as a deliberate narrowing of boundaries.
+Within this climate, patterns of grooming and exploitation can take hold.
+It is often the case that predators often direct their attention toward women who are already vulnerable, including those carrying histories of trauma or seeking safety, belonging, or repair.

 This selective closeness functions as a powerful conditioning mechanism.
-Attention and validation are experienced as being seen or chosen and are often interpreted as signs of trust, readiness, or spiritual development rather than as a consolidation of relational power.
-Within these closer relationships, consent and agency become progressively compromised.
-Students who are granted access may feel pressure to tolerate discomfort, override internal warning signals, or remain silent about boundary concerns out of shame, self-blame, or fear of losing connection or approval.
+Attention and validation are experienced as being seen or chosen and are often interpreted as signs of trust, readiness, or spiritual development.
+Soon enough, consent and agency become progressively compromised; individuals may feel pressure to tolerate discomfort, override internal warning signals, or remain silent about boundary concerns out of shame, self-blame, or fear of losing connection or approval.

 Those who remain outside this inner circle often do not see what is happening, or choose not to see.
-In this case, spiritual bypassing often functions as a collective defence mechanism, allowing communities to avoid the psychological discomfort of ethical confrontation by reframing harm as growth, conflict as projection, and accountability as ego.
+In this case, spiritual bypassing often functions as a collective defence mechanism, allowing communities to avoid the psychological discomfort of ethical confrontation by reframing harm as growth, conflict as projection, accountability as ego, or whatever fits the narrative.
 Psychologically, bypassing serves to regulate anxiety at both the individual and group level by discouraging doubt, anger, and moral ambiguity.
-Oftentimes, harm occurs in private, while the teacher’s public persona remains intact.
+However, harm often occurs in private, while the teacher’s public persona remains intact.
 When concerns are eventually raised, they can appear isolated rather than patterned, making them easier to dismiss as personal issues or unresolved projections.

 In this way, selective access and spiritual bypassing operate together as a closed system.
 Selective access creates vulnerability, dependency, and silence, while spiritual bypassing provides the language that redirects attention away from behaviour and impact and back onto the internal states of those who are harmed.
 Together, they allow exploitation to persist while remaining largely unrecognised, even within communities that sincerely believe themselves to be committed to healing and care.